By Mathewos Michael, PE Principal |Charlotte, NC

 Project Manager Perspective: The real challenge

-One thing I’ve learned is that success on a job like this doesn’t just come from knowing the codes—it comes from knowing your team.
-I’ve been fortunate to work side by side with talented colleagues like Nick Szarzynski and Jaime Chirinos, who have been in the trenches with me from the early phases.
+One key lesson I’ve learned is that success on a project like this isn’t just about knowing the codes, it is about knowing your team.
+I’ve been fortunate to work side by side with talented colleagues like Nick Szarzynski, P.E. and Jaime Chirinos, who have been in the trenches with me from the early phases.

 Looking Ahead